 Notes:

 - Use any beans and vegetables that you like!
 I add lentils because I like them, but any other type of beans works perfectly here too.
-You could also add things like cauliflower, broccoli, bell peppers, sweet corn, etc.
+You could also add other veggies such as cauliflower, broccoli, bell peppers, sweet corn, etc.

 - Store in the fridge in an airtight container for up to 3 days, or in the freezer you can freeze individual portions for up to 3 months.